 What’s another brand that you find particularly innovative, and why?

 Tesla.
 It’s a brand that inspires us a lot, because they keep innovating with beautiful design.
 They have products their customers love .
 And they are always on the most innovative side in automatic self-driving cars.

 How do you encourage your staff to be innovative?

 On Monday mornings, we have an all-hands that I run with the whole company.
 We watch a video from YouTube; it's always about innovators, most of them in the technology industry, from Jeff Bezos to Mark Zuckerberg.
-We’re trying to build culture—sometimes I think seeing successful people who are changing the world can be inspiring for our team, especially if they don't have time to watch these videos.
-This can be refreshing to explain why we are doing what we are doing.
+We’re trying to build culture — sometimes I think seeing successful people who are changing the world can be inspiring for them [our team], especially if they don't have time to watch these videos.
+This can be a refreshing way to explain why we are doing what we are doing.